 Today’s little project is perfect for adding a touch of personality to baskets or containers in any room of your house.
-Come along and learn how to make a DIY basket liner.
+Come along and learn how to make an easy DIY basket liner.

 Okay, so I may have too many baskets in my house.
-I guess I just love the way they add texture and warmth to a room.
-Not to mention functionality!
+I love how they add texture and warmth to a room.
+Not to mention functionality.

 Easy Sewing Project